WeiQiPro/LightECS/README.md

 # LightECS

-A lightweight, modular ECS (Entity-Component-System) engine in JavaScript.
+A lightweight, modular ECS (Entity-Component-System) engine.

 **Why LightECS?**
 Unlike many ECS frameworks, LightECS offers a blend of simplicity and modularity without over-complicating the architecture.
 This allows developers to swiftly integrate it into their projects while retaining the flexibility to extend as needed.